 Some of us humans have become concerned about neuroscience research conducted under Obama’s BRAIN project, as well as similar research sponsored by the European Union in even greater amounts of money – it exceeds $1 billion combined.
 The goal is nothing short of decoding the human brain and discovering new ways to develop both narrative and pharmaceutical mind control.

 Running parallel to this initiative is the marriage of robotics with artificial intelligence.
 The evolution of the humanoid robot is advancing by baby steps, but is coming of age rather quickly; so much so, that many experts see humans completely outsourced to robots by 2045 at the latest, while killer robots will arrive much sooner if not properly managed.

-The most recent development sought by the European Union is even more startling: a cloud network where robots can do their own research, communicate with one another, and collectively increase their intelligence in a full simulation of human interaction.
+Two new developments sought by the European Union are even more startling: a cloud network where robots can do their own research, communicate with one another, and collectively increase their intelligence in a full simulation of human interaction.
 And a new project in Germany that seeks to translate the open Internet into a suitable robot language to prompt accelerated learning.

-The project name makes it clear where the final frontier lies: RoboEarth.
-A team of scientists from 6 research institutes including Philips electronics and Eindhoven University of Technology in the Netherlands have developed a prototype for an Internet "Wikipedia For Robots,"
+A project started a few years back makes it clear where the final frontier lies: RoboEarth.
+A team of scientists from 6 research institutes including Philips electronics and Eindhoven University of Technology in the Netherlands developed a prototype for an Internet “Wikipedia For Robots,”

 The project seeks to create robots’ very own cloud: a vast network, database and computation engine “where robots can share information and learn from each other about their behavior and their environment.”

 RoboEarth, then, is cloud storage and computing for robots: its database is intended to store knowledge created by both humans and robots in a robot-readable open format.
 To date, that knowledge is basic: maps to help mobile robots navigate; task information like how to pick up a cup; and object-recognition data such as digital models of real-world objects.